 By reputation, THPs are said to have a negative impact on performance.
 For this post, I set out to either prove or debunk the case for the use of THPs for database applications.

 On Linux – and for that matter all operating systems that I know of – memory is divided into small chunks called pages.
 A typical memory page size is set to 4k.
 You can obtain the value of page size on Linux using getconf.

 # getconf PAGE_SIZE

 Generally, the latest processors support multiple page sizes.
 However, Linux defaults to a minimal 4k page size.
 For a system with 64GB physical memory, this memory will be divided into more than 16 million pages.
 Linking between these pages and physical memory (which is called page table walking) is undertaken by the CPU’s memory management unit (MMU).
-To optimize page lookup, CPU maintains a cache of recently used pages called the Table Lookaside Buffer (TLB).
+To optimize page lookup, CPU maintains a cache of recently used pages called the Translation Lookaside Buffer (TLB).
 The higher the number of pages, the lower the percentage of pages that are maintained in TLB.
 This translates to a higher cache miss ratio.
 With every cache miss, a more expensive search must be done via page table walking.
 In effect, that leads to a degradation in performance.

 So what if we could increase the page size?
 We could then reduce the number of pages accessed, and reduce the cost of page walking.
 Cache hit ratio might then improve because more relevant data now fits in one page rather than multiple pages.

 The Linux kernel will always try to allocate a HugePage (if enabled) and will fall back to the default 4K if a contiguous chunk of the required memory size is not available in the required memory space.

 As mentioned, for an application to make use of HugePages it has to contain an explicit instruction to do so.
 It’s not always practical to change applications in this way so there’s another option.